Simacoder/simangafolio/README.md

 - Deployed on [platform]

 ## How to Run Locally
-1. Clone the repository: `git clone https://github.com/your-username/simangafolio.git`
+1. Clone the repository: `git clone https://github.com/Simacoder/simangafolio.git`
+2. then `cd simangafolio`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
+4. then run `npm start`

 ## Development server

+run
+npm start

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.